Administration and Faculty

 Professor Hawker received a LL.B. from University of Buckingham and a LL.M. from the London School of Economics.
 She is a Senior Lecturer in Law at London Guildhall University.
 She previously served as Senior Lecturer in the Department of Law and course director of the postgraduate distance learning course in Maritime Law at London Metropolitan University.

-Professor Moens received a Ph.B. and J.D. from University of Leuven (Belgium); a LL.M. from Northwestern; a Ph.D. from University of Sydney Faculty of Law; and GCEd from University of Queensland.
-He is Dean and Professor at the Murdoch University School of Law, Australia.
+Professor Moens received a JD from the Catholic University of Leuven (Belgium); a LLM from Northwestern University; a PhD from the University of Sydney; a GCEd from the University of Queensland, and a MBA from Murdoch University.
+He is a Professor of Law and Director of Research at Curtin University, Australia.
+He is a Chartered Arbitrator (FCIArb) and a Fellow of the Australian Institute of Management (FAIM).
+He served as Dean of Law and Pro Vice Chancellor at Murdoch University, Australia.
 In 1999, he was co-winner of the Australian Award for University Teaching in law and legal studies.
-He is editor-in-chief of the International Trade and Business Law Review.
+He also serves as the Editor-in-Chief of the International Trade and Business Law Review.